vikas1015/Terraform/Project1/Storage_Module/Execution_Notes.md

-# In this project 1 We will creating 4 Terraform Modules.
+# In this Project - 1 we will creating 4 Terraform Modules.
 The below 3 modules are glued to "Root Module".
 * Root Module
 * Storage Module
 * Network Module